 Stress Relief – How to Relax and Enjoy the Holidays

-Let me make a case for minimizing pressure and heightened expectations, and giving yourself the chance to enjoy the parties and holiday spirit.
+December 2020 is unlike any other.
+But it’s still filled with too much to do: shopping, wrapping, cooking.
+And Zooming!
+Let me make a case for minimizing pressure and heightened expectations, and giving yourself the chance to enjoy the holiday season.

-Deep breathing – even a few minutes of deep breathing slows your heartbeat, decreases blood pressure and triggers your relaxation response.
+1. Deep breathing – even a few minutes of deep breathing slows your heartbeat, decreases blood pressure and triggers your relaxation response.
 Try it in line at the store, at your desk or in your car.
-And for three simple guided breathing exercises to support mind and body destressing, see this WebMD article.

-Music - if you’ve had enough holiday music, try the soothing radio program I listen to—Hearts of Space.
+6. Music - if you’ve had enough holiday music or tv news, try the soothing radio program I listen to—Hearts of Space.
 The weekly show, which they call slow music for fast times, has been on KPFA since the ‘70s.
 You can subscribe to their app and listen any time.
 Download at iTunes or the Android app store.

-PS A reminder about your outdoor activities, including tennis—now that it’s colder, you need to stretch and warm up your muscles more than ever.
+PS: A reminder about your outdoor activities.
+Now that it’s colder, you need to stretch and warm up your muscles more than ever.
 Plan an extra 10 to 20 minutes to warm up before you get started.